superlinked/VectorHub/docs/articles/Vector-Indexes.md

 array([0.19125138, 0.01180168, 0.65204789])
 ```

-We need to implement functions that will calculate the closest matching cluster and retrieve the Top-k matching vectors.
+Next, we implement a function that calculates the closest matching cluster, and another that retrieves the Top-k matching vectors:

 ```python
 def get_closest_centroid(test_point, centroids):